Faurecia’s vision for hydrogen mobility

 With the ambition to be a world leader in hydrogen mobility, we have invested over €160 million in R&D, manufacturing, strategic partnerships and acquisitions over the past three years.
 As such, we are well-positioned on the two key elements of fuel cell systems which represent around 70% of the value chain.
 These are hydrogen storage systems, which we develop on our own, and fuel cell stacks produced by Symbio, a joint venture created with Michelin.

-Symbio is a game-changer for fuel cell stack systems, having already equipped 30 vehicle fleets that have travelled a total of 4 million kilometers to date.
+Symbio is a game-changer for fuel cell stack systems, having already equipped 30 vehicle fleets which have travelled a total of 3 million kilometers to date.
 In St Fons at the heart of the Hydrogen Valley in Lyon, construction is under way for the largest industrial facility dedicated to the production of fuel cell stacks in Europe.
 With solutions covering all the relevant hydrogen applications, Symbio equips vehicles for leading European OEMs.
-Bringing together the complementary strengths of Faurecia and Michelin, Symbio is well-positioned to become a catalyst for the large-scale adoption of hydrogen mobility.
+Bringing together the complementary strengths of Faurecia and Michelin, Symbio is well- positioned to become a catalyst for the large-scale adoption of hydrogen mobility.

 Hydrogen mobility is a reality today, and we have already been awarded by three global carmakers (PSA, Renault and Hyundai) to equip commercial and heavy-duty vehicles with fuel cell systems.
 In a first milestone for the off-road segment, we have partnered with Gaussin to develop hydrogen storage systems adapted to their logistics and port vehicles.